Ziszel/l-system/README.md

 NOTE: Each L-System is completely independent of the others.
 Changing the colours of one, will not change the colours of the rest, etc...

+You can edit any of the configuration files to see new changes inside of the application.
+You can not however rename these files, nor can you add additional files due to the way the application loads in data.

 ## Example Screenshots

 ![Plant A](screenshots/plant_a.png)